 He has recorded with his two daughters, both of whom play fiddle.

-Paul Dooley is a metal strung harp player from Co.
+Paul Dooleyis a metal strung harp player from Co.
 Clare who makes his own harps and is also a great fiddle player.
 He spent ten years researching the ancient mysteries of early harp manuscripts and has recorded several albums.
 The sound of both metal and non-metal strings together, as played in Tale of the Gael, is a striking combination of sound.
 Paul is also a great fiddle player, and has an amazing amount of knowledge about both the ancient harp repertoire and traditional music which he readily shares with us, and at his workshops.
-He is currently studying for a Master’s Degree at University of Limerick, Ireland. www.pauldooley.com
+He was recently awarded a Ph.D. from the University of Limerick, Ireland for his study of medieval harp tuning. www.pauldooley.com

 Martin Byrne, from Tipperary,has played a few tours with the group as fiddle player and has a great traditional style.
 He studied traditional music with Paddy Ryan for several years as part of a VEC music programme, and helps to host the Rambling House in Cliffoney on Tuesday nights.
 He also works as a tour guide of Ireland’s ancient sites and has been known to entertain the odd group to a few tunes on the fiddle as they contemplated the mysteries of a few thousand years past.